AVON RIVER HERITAGE CENTRE

 The Great Little Art Show

 A community favourite since 1998!
-Organized by the Avon River Arts Society, the Great Little Art Show raises important funds that contribute to the ongoing operation of the Avon River Heritage Centre and Avon Spirit Shipyard.
+Organized by the Avon River Arts Society, the Great Little Art Show raises important funds that contribute to the ongoing operation of the Avon River Heritage & Culture Centre and the Avon Spirit Shipyard.

 Picture